MP5315 - Contracting by Negotiation

 (c) Ensures that acquisition personnel within their organization are properly trained in the use of contract audit reports and the requirements of the CAFU program.

-(d) Ensures that the organization’s semi-annual CAFU status report is prepared in accordance with these procedures using the web-based CAFU tool and User’s manual located on the Defense Contract Management Agency (DCMA) website.
+(d) Ensures that the organization’s semi-annual CAFU status report is prepared in accordance with these procedures using the web-based AT-AT tool on PIEE and User’s manual located on the Defense Contract Management Agency (DCMA) website.
 When the security classification of a contract or an audit precludes the use of the DCMA website, SCOs must seek approval from SAF/AQCP to use alternate means of reporting.

 (e) Directs periodic evaluations of the organization’s CAFU program to determine whether they are adequate and result in timely, appropriate resolution and disposition of audit reports.